EJBubble/IOT_project/README.md

 ## Features
 1. Use the face detection to control the lock mainly
 2. Play sound to check whether the face detection is successful
-3. Output the hint that you can know if the face detection is successful by seven segement
+3. Output the hint that you can know if the face detection is successful by controlling seven segement and speaker
 4. Open or close the lock by website
 5. Get the intruder's photo and upload to the website